CT Scans Vs. MRIs: Differences, Benefits, And Risks - Healthline

 • harm to unborn babies

-• variable dose of ionizing radiation based on specific scan performed
+• variable dose of ionizing radiation based on the specific scan performer and how often scans are performed

 • a potential reaction to the use of dyes